Class-A Mall REITs Have Last Laugh - All Trading At 52-Week Highs

-One mall landlord hitting a 52-week high could mean it has a unique or "magic formula" for success; perhaps the sheer scale of $64 billion cap Simon Property Group Inc (NYSE: SPG).
-Two more Class-A mall REITs hitting 52-week highs, such as General Growth Properties Inc (NYSE: GGP) and Macerich Co (NYSE: MAC), could be mere coincidence.
+One mall landlord hitting a 52-week high could mean it has a unique or “magic formula” for success; perhaps the sheer scale of $64 billion cap Simon Property Group (NYSE: SPG).

-However, it appears to be far more akin to an emerging trend when the smallest landlord by market cap, $5.3 billion Taubman Centers, Inc. (NYSE: TCO) hits a new high as well.
+However, it appears to be far more like an emerging trend when the smallest landlord by market cap, $5.3 billion Taubman Company (NYSE: TCO), hits a new high as well.

 Coincidence Or Not?